-So, the Jews in Antioch of Pisidia rejected the word of everlasting life, but the Gentiles accepted Paul’s word and obtain salvation.
+So, the Jews in Antioch of Pisidia rejected the word of everlasting life, but the Gentiles accepted Paul’s word and obtained salvation.
 This is the beginning of salvation for all non-Jewish people as a whole.

-Because Cornelius seeks for God by prayers and by fasting with all his heart, the Lord made him an exception.
+Because Cornelius seeks God by prayers and by fasting with all his heart, the Lord made him an exception.

 The Remainder of Gentiles Had to Wait Years Later to Enjoy Salvation